 How should this medicine be used?

-A doctor or nurse will watch you closely while you are receiving the infusion and after the infusion to be sure you are not having a serious reaction to the medication.
-You will be given other medications to help prevent reactions to isatuximab-irfc.
-Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion or for up to 24 hours after you receive the infusion: nausea; shortness of breath; wheezing; difficulty breathing; swelling of the face, mouth, throat, or tongue; throat tightness; dizziness; lightheadedness; fainting; runny or stuffy nose; nasal congestion; cough; or chills.
+Isatuximab-irfc injection may cause serious or life-threatening reactions while your receive the medication.
+A doctor or nurse will watch you closely while you are receiving the infusion.
+Your doctor may give you other medications to help prevent reactions to isatuximab-irfc injection.
+Tell your doctor or nurse immediately if you experience any of the following symptoms: nausea; shortness of breath; wheezing; difficulty breathing; swelling of the face, mouth, throat, or tongue; throat tightness; dizziness; lightheadedness; fainting; runny or stuffy nose; cough; rash or itching; fast, irregular, or pounding heart; headache; or chills.

-Your doctor may permanently or temporarily stop your treatment.
+Your doctor may stop or pause your treatment.
 This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with isatuximab-irfc.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.